Multi-photon entanglement and interferometry: Introduction

-Einstein, Podolsky and Rosen (EPR, 1935) suggested that quantum mechanics might be incomplete.
-The trio, EPR, tried to argue that the outcome of a measurement on a physical system is determined prior to and independent of the measurement (realism) and that the outcome cannot depend on any actions in space-like separated regions (Einstein's locality).
-This EPR criterion of \textquotedblleft local realism\textquotedblright\ looks quite reasonable to us, particularly as all our classical world and experience fully adhere to it.
-Moreover, they suggested that perfect quantum correlations, which occur for two particles in a maximally entangled state\footnote{The term entanglement was introduced by Schr\"{o}dinger (1935).
-He regarded entanglement as \textit{the} essential feature of quantum mechanics.
-Bohm's version of the EPR thought experiment (Bohm, 1951) used the singlet state of two spin-$\frac {1}{2}$ particles, which is nowadays an icon and a yardstick of entanglement.} , can be used to define a missing element in quantum theory, namely, \textquotedblleft elements of reality\textquotedblright.
+Entanglement is a property of more than one quantum system such that the state of one system cannot be seen independent of the other's.
+It forms the basis for the most remarkable, purely quantum effects and is the main resource for the many applications of quantum information processing.
+Initially, it was used by Einstein, Podolsky, and Rosen (EPR, 1935) to show that quantum mechanics is incomplete.
+The trio, EPR, argued that the outcome of a measurement on any physical system is determined prior to and independent of the measurement (realism) and that the outcome cannot depend on any actions in space-like separated regions (Einstein's locality).\footnote{A more detailed discussion of the EPR paradox is in Section V.} This EPR criterion of, what is now called, \textquotedblleft local realism\textquotedblright\ should be fullfilled by every physical description of nature, and, indeed, it looks quite reasonable to us, particularly as all our Classical World and experience fully adhere to it.
+They used the perfect correlations of entangled states (thus often called EPR states) to define ``elements of reality'', a notion which according to them was missing in quantum theory.
+Elements of reality are deterministic predictions for a measurement result, which can be established without actually performing the measurement, and without physically disturbing the (sub-)system to which they pertain.
+As elements of reality in the studied case were argued to exist necessarily even for pairs of non-commuting observables, they claimed they are contradicting the Heisenberg uncertainty relation.

-The EPR paradox seemed to be interesting [see especially, (Feynman \textit{et al}, 1963)], but untestable for almost 30 years.
-Suddenly, Bell (1964) derived his inequalities which revealed that the two-particle correlations for the two spin-$\frac{1}{2}$ singlet disagree with any local realistic model.
-The pioneering \textquotedblleft Bell experiment\textquotedblright, with polarization entangled photons, was due to Freedman and Clauser (1972).
-It was refined in the famous experiments by Aspect \textit{et al}.
-(1981, 1982a, 1982b) and followed by many others.\footnote{See Aspect (1999) and Tittel and Wiehs (2001) for a recent survey.} The early experiments used polarization entangled photon pairs from atomic cascades (Clauser and Shimony, 1978).
-In late 1980's this technique was overshadowed by parametric down conversion, and will not be discussed here.\footnote{For a review of early experiments see (Clauser and Shimony, 1978).}
+The EPR paradox and with it the entanglement of quantum states remained a philosophical issue (Feynman \textit{et al}.
+1963), and seemed experimentally untestable for almost 30 years.
+The breakthrough happened when Bell (1964) derived his remarkable inequalities which revealed that two-particle correlations for the two spin-$\frac{1}{2}$ singlet disagree with any local realistic model.
+The pioneering \textquotedblleft Bell experiment\textquotedblright was done by Freedman and Clauser (1972), followed by the famous ones by Aspect \textit{et al}.
+(1981, 1982a, 1982b) and many others.\footnote{See Aspect, (1999); Tittel and Weihs (2001) for a recent survey.} The early experiments used polarization entangled photon pairs from atomic cascades (Clauser and Shimony, 1978).
+In late 1980's, parametric down conversion was discovered as a convenient and robust method to produce entangled photons (see Section~\ref{section:nonlocality}).